-This is a first-degree felony if the subject commits burglary while committing an assault and battery, while armed with explosives or a dangerous weapon, or while entering into a dwelling using a motor vehicle as anything other than a getaway vehicle and causing property damage that exceeds $1,000 in monetary value.
+Burglary carries significant penalties since it involves breaking and entering or the use of physical violation or the threat of it.
+It is a first-degree felony if the subject commits burglary while committing an assault and battery, while armed with explosives or a dangerous weapon, or while entering into a dwelling using a motor vehicle as anything other than a getaway vehicle and causing property damage that exceeds $1,000 in monetary value.
 This is punishable by up to life imprisonment.

-Being Charged with Burglary in Tampa
+Charged with Burglary in Tampa?
+We Can Help.

-Once a person has been charged with burglary, it is usually in their best interest to obtain the services of a reliable attorney.
+Once a person has been charged with burglary, it is usually in their best interests to obtain the services of a reliable attorney.
 As many burglary cases also involve other crimes, it is likely the person will be facing multiple charges.
 By working with an experienced lawyer, you can rest assured that your case will be handled by a professional who will place every effort into contesting their charges.

 As these charges are often backed with physical evidence (video surveillance, fingerprints, etc.), a criminal defense lawyer will need to work hard to find evidence or testimony in order to clear their client's name.
 At Thomas & Paulk, our legal team dedicates the necessary time, energy, and resources to our clients, giving us the opportunity to reach a successful outcome for their burglary case.